charlieweinberger/csp-course-scheduler/README.md

 1. Clone this github repository.
 2. Run `npm install` and `npm run dev`.
 3. Open `localhost:5173` and view the schedule
-4. Play around with commenting out various classes in `mockData.ts`, and watch the schedule update in real time.
+4. Play around with commenting out various classes in `src/app/mockData.ts`, and watch the schedule update in real time.
 5. Until I implement Anteater API, course info is manually added.
-To modify this info, visit `mockData.ts` and follow the existing structure.
+To modify this info, visit `src/app/mockData.ts` and follow the existing structure.
 Visit [antalmanac.com](https://antalmanac.com/) for easy access to course information.
-Also, make sure to update the course color map (`colorMap`) in `solveCSP.ts`, and the course list (`courseNames`) in `App.tsx`.
+Also, make sure to update the course color map (`colorMap`) in `src/app/solveCSP.ts`, and the course list (`courseNames`) in `src/app/App.tsx`.